2023 Democratic Progressive Party chairmanship by-election

 The 2023 Democratic Progressive Party chairmanship election was held on 15 January 2023 to elect the new chairperson of the party.
 Vice President Lai Ching-te was unopposed and elected to succeed President Tsai Ing-wen, who resigned after the party's poor showing in the 2022 local elections.

 Background

 After the 2022 local elections which saw the worst performance of the Democratic Progressive Party, Tsai Ing-wen, President of Taiwan, resigned as the chairlady of the Party, therefore triggering a by-election to find a new leader.

 Vice President Lai Ching-te, seen as a potential candidate for the 2024 presidential election which Tsai is ineligible for re-election, was the only candidate in the by-election.
 Lai announced his candidacy on 8 December 2022, with the whole party reportedly united in support.

-Lai promised to stablise the party after the unprecedented defeat and to win back public trust.
+Lai promised to stabilise the party after the unprecedented defeat and to win back public trust.
 He also stressed the importance of cultivating talents and defending democracy on the island.